esl/MongooseIM/doc/developers-guide/domain_management.md

 Result codes:

-* 204 - inserted.
+* 204 - Domain was successfully inserted.
+* 400 - Bad request.
-* 403 - DB service disabled, or an unknown host type.
+* 403 - DB service disabled, or the host type is unknown.
-* 409 - domain already exists with a different host type.
+* 409 - Domain already exists with a different host type.
-* 500 - other errors.
+* 500 - Other errors.

 Example of the result body with a failure reason: